There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) communicate effectively in written format; (2) communicate effectively verbally; (3) demonstrate critical thinking and information literacy; (4) demonstrate technical competence and skills relevant to the design of open pit mining operations; and (5) explain methods of blasting and the fundamentals of blast design; and (6) evaluate pit optimisation and scheduling packages and underpinning algorithms.
+Students are able to (1) communicate effectively in written format; (2) communicate effectively verbally; (3) demonstrate critical thinking and information literacy; (4) demonstrate technical competence and skills relevant to the design of open pit mining operations; (5) explain methods of blasting and the fundamentals of blast design; and (6) evaluate pit optimisation and scheduling packages and underpinning algorithms.

-- Typically this unit is assessed in the following ways: (1) design project; (2) assignment; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) group assignment; (2) individual assignment; and (3) a final examination.
 Further information is available in the unit outline.